OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     * ``sigma_points_scale``: scaling parameter for the sigma_points.
 Default 2.
     * ``robust_bounds``: takes the values true or false (default) and refers to the bounds on parameters during the maximization of the likelihood function.
-      If true the lower bound for estimated variances is not set to zero but to ``bounds_distance``.
+      If true the lower bound for estimated standard deviations is not set to zero but to ``bounds_distance``.
 This improves the stability of the estimator.
     * ``bounds_distance``: a small number.
 Default 1e-6
     * ``ignore_intercept_in_linear_anchoring``: takes the values true (default) and false.
 Often the results remain interpretable if the intercept of the